Covid-19: Passengers may be required to pay for stay in quarantine

 The test and trace system may be able to handle tracing close contacts once more if daily cases remain below 2,000 this week, HSE chief executive Paul Reid says.
 Photograph: Nick Bradshaw

-Passengers required to quarantine after arriving in Ireland would be asked to contribute towards the costs, is among the new measures being discussed by the Cabinet subcommittee on Covid-19.
+Passengers required to quarantine after arriving in Ireland may be asked to contribute towards the costs under new measures being discussed by the Cabinet subcommittee on Covid-19.

 The details of the measure are expected to be discussed later on Monday.